- Equal Opportunity Policy

 Outstanding cultural and athletic programs and opportunities exist for both active participants and spectators.
 Minsky Recital Hall features both high-quality performance areas and a digital recording studio for use by students and faculty.
 UMaine’s Museum of Art and Hudson Museum feature works and artifacts of international renown.
 UMaine’s Maine Center for the Arts serves as a cultural hub for much of Maine, bringing high-quality performances to the central part of the state.
 While the MCA facility undergoes extensive and exciting renovation, its programs will continue at various performance vanues all around Maine.

-UMaine’s Alfond Sports Arena and surrounding athletic facilities are home to the state’s only NCAA Division I athletics program, including the UMaine Black Bear hockey team, the 1993 and 1999 national champions, and the highly popular UMaine women’s basketball team, with new coach Cindy Blodgett.
+UMaine’s Alfond Sports Arena and surrounding athletic facilities are home to the state’s only NCAA Division I athletics program, including the UMaine Black Bear hockey team, the 1993 and 1999 national champions, and the highly popular UMaine women’s basketball team.
 Morse Field at the 10,000-seat Alfond Stadium, which opened in September 1998, is home to UMaine’s football and field hockey teams.
 Combined, these cultural and athletic programs and opportunities enhance the student learning experience while benefiting the people of the region and state.

 In day-to-day activities as well as overall direction, the University of Maine exemplifies many of the values often identified with the State of Maine: a strong work ethic, community and state pride, self-reliance, and environmental sensitivity.